bgno1/sds_rebalance/README.md

+###### About Model Validation

+- The Faster R-CNN and Cascade R-CNN models, integrated with a ResNeXt-101 backbone and FPN, can be implemented and validated using the [MMDetection framework](https://github.com/open-mmlab/mmdetection).
+This framework provides the flexibility and tools needed to test these models, supporting the experiments presented in our paper.

+- Experimental results for YOLOv8s can be validated using the official [Ultralytics YOLOv8 (v8.2)](https://github.com/ultralytics/ultralytics) repository, which offers state-of-the-art performance for real-time object detection and plays a key role in validating our findings.

+- Both models are trained using the original and re-partitioned training and validation annotations.
+Validation results, evaluated on the [SeaDronesSee Leaderboard](https://macvi.org/leaderboard/airborne/seadronessee/object-detection), demonstrate noticeable performance improvements.

 ## References

 [1] Varga, Leon Amadeus, et al. "SeaDronesSee: A Maritime Benchmark for Detecting Humans in Open Water." *Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision*, 2022.